 Row covers act like mini-greenhouses, allowing light and water to seep in to benefit the plants while keeping flying insects at bay.

 Secure the edges to prevent these pests from accessing the plants inside.
-However, once the flowers begin to bloom, remove the covers to allow pollination to occur.
+However, once the flowers begin to bloom, remove the covers to allow for pollination.

 18. Trap Crops